UBene/HW_srs_sg380/ScopeFoundryHW/lumenera_lucam/README.md

 ### 0.1.0	2023-01-27	Initial public release.

 Plug-in has been used internally and has been stable.
 Check Git repository for detailed history.
+Tested with Infinity 2